edamla/mediterraneanagency/_books/2021-09-01-conflict-and-ideologies-in-the-middle-east.md

 ---
-The Ideologies of the Quran in the Middle East presents the intellectual panorama of the region after a so-called peace(!) that put an end to cen- turies-old peace and dragged the region into a vortex.
+The Ideologies of the Quran in the Middle East presents the intellectual panorama of the region after a so-called peace(!) that put an end to centuries-old peace and dragged the region into a vortex.
 It uncovers the fault lines that led to the division of the region into various nations despite its ability to coexist with all its diversities.
 This book